I got my ham radio license in 1970 and began my

 7596 Km

-In the seventies/eighties, I have been active from JN65hq, a small town in the Venetian countryside, where I got my best results in VHF with a TC20, a 20 elements Yagi antenna made by I2ODI.
+In the 1970s and 1980s, I was active from JN65hq, a small town in the Venetian countryside.
+I achieved my best results on VHF using a TC20 — a 20-element Yagi antenna of solid, quite standard design, conceived and built by I2ODI.
+With its 8.10-meter boom length, the TC20 served me well and enabled excellent contacts.

 Since I am blind, I have problems in managing paper QSL cards.